chrayons/chrayons.github.io/README.md

 ## Next Steps

-- Add JavaScript to filter entries by status (e.g., “to-try” vs. “favorites”)
+- Add JavaScript to filter entries by status (e.g., “to-try” vs. “loved”)
 - Add a location data attribute to explore spots by neighborhood/area
 - Continue improving design and accessibility as I learn more 😁